 - For fast appeals, we must give you our answer within 72 hours after we receive your appeal.
 We will give you our answer sooner if your health requires us to. - If we do not give you an answer within 72 hours, we are required to send your request on to Level 2 of the appeals process, where it will be reviewed by an independent review organization.
-Section 6.6 explains the Level 2 appeal process.
+Section 7.6 explains the Level 2 appeal process. - If our answer is yes to part or all of what you requested, we must provide the coverage we have agreed to provide within 72 hours after we receive your appeal. - If our answer is no to part or all of what you requested, we will send you a written statement that explains why we said no and how you can appeal our decision.